McGillOutdoorsClub/reservations/CONTRIBUTING.md

 3. Running the tests and style checks (either manually or via [Travis](https://travis-ci.org/YaleSTC/reservations)).
 4. Read through the diff to ensure that all changes make sense and that no potential bugs or inefficiencies are introduced.

 You're welcome to participate in the code review of other people's PR's, although the core team will have final say over whether or not to merge a PR.
 Feel free to comment heavily and ask questions, provided you're polite and respectful.
 If someone asks a question on your PR, please respond constructively and informatively - there are no bad questions!
-For more information see our [code of conduct](#code-of-conduct).
+For more information see our [Code of Conduct](#code-of-conduct).

 ## Development Setup
 The following are the major dependencies of Reservations: